Engineering

 · During transient extraction (load step increase, fault response): dEstored/dt may be transiently negative — the internal stored electromagnetic state releases energy to support the transient.
 This is normal capacitor-and-inductor behavior, fully consistent with conservation.

-· During stable regime operation: the regime-domain storage term is maintained near zero on average over the control window — the discharge-resonant regime cycles between recharge (via secondary-winding feedback) and partial release (per discharge event), with the BMS holding the time-averaged stored energy approximately constant.
+· During stable regime operation: the regime-domain storage term is maintained near zero on average over the control window — the discharge-resonant regime cycles between recharge (via secondary-winding feedback) and partial release (per discharge event), with the BBMS holding the time-averaged stored energy approximately constant.

 · At the complete device boundary: conservation closure holds at all times within measurement uncertainty.
 This is the macroscopic accounting invariant — not a device-level efficiency ratio.

 The architecture is unconventional in its internal regime mechanism, not in fundamental physics.
-Any reading that concludes a net energy surplus at the device boundary or operation outside classical thermodynamics has placed the measurement reference in the wrong frame — or has used the wrong formalism (a single converter-efficiency ratio) for a system class that requires conservation closure together with regime stability coefficients and per-stage converter efficiencies.
+Any reading that concludes a net energy surplus at the device boundary or operation outside classical thermodynamics has placed the measurement reference in the wrong frame — or has used the wrong formalism (a single converter-efficiency ratio) for a system class that requires conservation closure together with loss-bounded and extraction-aware regime stability coefficients and per-stage converter efficiencies.

 Critical scope distinction.
 This document is an interpretation framework, not a metrology proof.
 The two are distinct deliverables with distinct epistemic statuses.